 New primary melanomas have been reported in patients treated with dabrafenib.
 These were identified primarily within the first 5 months of therapy and did not require treatment modification other than excision.
-New primary melanoma should be reported as SAE through CTEP-AERS.

-6.1.5.2 Non-Cutaneous Malignancies
+- Non-Cutaneous Malignancies

 In vitro experiments have demonstrated paradoxical activation of MAP-kinase signalling in BRAF wild type cells with RAS mutations when exposed to BRAF inhibitors, which may lead to increased risk of non-cutaneous malignancies in patients treated with dabrafenib.
 Cases of RAS-driven malignancies have been seen with BRAF inhibitors.
 Patients should be monitored as clinically appropriate.